adri-gomez/Big-Data-Analytics-Project/README.md

   - Histograms for categorical variables
   - Boxplots for numeric variables

-5) EDA_Mar16.pdf: PDF version of the previous file.
+6) EDA.pdf: PDF version of the previous file.

-6) EDA_Report_Ydata_Profiling.html: EDA Report in html format created using Ydata Profiling
+7) EDA_Report_Ydata_Profiling.html: EDA Report in html format created using Ydata Profiling

-7) EDA_Report_Ydata_Profiling.ipynb: code in python to create EDA report in Ydata Profiling
+8) EDA_Report_Ydata_Profiling.ipynb: code in python to create EDA report in Ydata Profiling

-8) Outliers_Mar16.ipynb: python code that contains visualizations to identify outliers.
-Outliers for numeric variables are identified using boxplots.
-For categorical variables, histograms are used.
-Outliers for numeric variables were replaced with the median.

-9) Outliers_Mar16.pdf: PDF version of the previous file.

-10) README.md: file listing the tentative stages of the project and outlining the content of the repository
+9) README.md: file listing the stages of the project and outlining the content of the repository